 At Slice Capital, we’re bringing venture capital to the masses.
 Now everyday individuals have the opportunity to invest as little as $100 into vetted startups of their choice.

-I was tasked with the redesign of both the visual and interaction design.
+I was tasked with the redesign of both the visual and interaction design for the native app.
 There was a previous designer, but the level of work produced could be improved.

 Make users feel at home through a friendly and focused experienced.
 Make investing in startups as seamless and understandable as possible.